pjtunstall/mad/README.md

   - GHOST
     - Player comes back as a ghost is suggested.
 I think it would dilute the drama though.
 Gilding the lily.
 - DESIGN
-  - Fix credits sensitive to zoom: at less than 100%, I've seen the top of the first visible section (the unicode bomb) cut off.
-Test the whole intro and game on different screen sizes and fix if need be.
+  - Make sure end of intro and outro text scrolls fully into view on different browsers and operating systems, screen sizes, shapes, and zooms.
   - At full screen or suchlike width, chat pane overhangs left edge of input box.
   - Make intro layout more responsive to handle smaller window size, especially the ready button that currently overlaps the title when the screen gets too narrow.
   - Fix scale in CSS to rely only on units relative to screen size and make sure it works on various screen sizes.
-  - Fix and understand issue with multiple vertical scoll bars on the chat messages.
+  - Test scrollbars etc. in Edge too.
+Improve current hacky solution.
+Understand better.
   - Design own sprites.
 - ROLES
   - Add randomizer to allow alternative profile pictures for roles: name consistently and put each selection in its own folder so we can programmatically pic one from the folder.